grafana/grafana/docs/sources/setup-grafana/configure-grafana/_index.md

 Specifies whether user identity authentication fallback credentials should be enabled in data sources.
 Enabling this allows data source creators to provide fallback credentials for backend-initiated requests, such as alerting, recorded queries, and so on.

-Enabled by default, needs to be explicitly disabled.
-Will not have any effect if user identity is disabled above.
+It is by default and needs to be explicitly disabled.
+It will not have any effect if user identity authentication is disabled.

 ### user_identity_token_url